kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 The holder of a production certificate must—

-\(a\) Amend the document required by §21.135 as necessary to reflect changes in the organization and provide these amendments to the FAA.
+\(a\) Amend the document required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.135   Organization.|§21.135]] as necessary to reflect changes in the organization and provide these amendments to the FAA.

 \(b\) Maintain the quality system in compliance with the data and procedures approved for the production certificate;

 \(c\) Ensure that each completed product or article for which a production certificate has been issued, including primary category aircraft assembled under a production certificate by another person from a kit provided by the holder of the production certificate, presented for airworthiness certification or approval conforms to its approved design and is in a condition for safe operation;

 \(d\) Mark the product or article for which a certificate or approval has been issued.
-Marking must be in accordance with part 45 of this chapter, including any critical parts;
+Marking must be in accordance with [[Volume 1/C Aircraft/0045 Identification and registration marking.md|part 45 of this chapter]], including any critical parts;

 \(e\) Identify any portion of the product or article (e.g., sub-assemblies, component parts, or replacement articles) that leave the manufacturer's facility as FAA approved with the manufacturer's part number and name, trademark, symbol, or other FAA approved manufacturer's identification;